yuhattor/copilot-patterns/contents/en/basic/refactoring.md

 # Code Refactoring

-Refactoring refers to improving the quality of existing code and enhancing its maintainability by making changes.
-Code refactoring does not change the functionality of the code but aims to improve its quality.
+Refactoring refers to modifying existing code to improve its quality and maintainability without changing its functionality.

-GitHub Copilot makes it easier to refactor code.
-GitHub Copilot can understand the structure of the code and provide candidates for recommended refactoring.
+GitHub Copilot makes code refactoring easier by understanding the structure of the code and suggesting candidate refactorings.
 For example, consider the following code:

 ```py
 def calculate_sum(numbers):